DasGermanPhysicist/LinkLabsKnowledgeBase/Generic_Partner_Support_Guide.md

-# EasyVote Partner Support Guide - MOVED
+# Link Labs Partner Support Guide - MOVED

 > [!warning] Document Relocated
 > This document has been split into multiple focused sections for better navigation and maintenance.

 ## 🔄 New Location

-The comprehensive EasyVote Partner Support Guide is now available as a structured collection of focused documents:
+The comprehensive Link Labs Partner Support Guide is now available as a structured collection of focused documents:

 **👉 [[index|Go to New Partner Support Index]]**